sjakovic/php-timer/README.md

 ```

 ## 🔧 Usage
-First, import and use the `Timer` class:
+First, import and create an instance of the `Timer` class:

 ```php
 use Jakovic\Timer;